Loader gif

 Your max tax refund is guaranteed.

-Updated for tax year 2021.
+Updated for tax year 2024.

-Organize your finances
+1. Organize your finances.

-However, for those of us who aren’t quite as organizationally inclined, we have some catching up to do.
+However, for those of us who aren’t quite as clerically inclined, we have some catching up to do.
 But rest assured, it’s not as difficult to get started as you may think.
-It’s as simple as doing a little sorting, throwing out things you don’t need, filing and updating any financial records.
+It’s as simple as doing a little sorting, throwing out things you don’t need, and filing and updating any financial records.

-Review your income tax withholding
+2. Review your income tax withholding.

-Adjust your withholdings by completing Form W-4, Employee’s Withholding Allowance Certificate.
+You can adjust your withholdings by completing Form W-4Employee’s Withholding Allowance Certificate.

-Keep up with estimated taxes
+3. Keep up with estimated taxes.

 A good way to keep up with taxes on self-employment and other income is to funnel the necessary money into a separate bank account as it comes in or at least once a month.

-Remember your summer child care tax benefits
+4. Remember your summer childcare tax benefits.

 Do you send any children under age 13 to daycare during the summer because you work away from home?
 If so, you may qualify for the Child and Dependent Care Credit.
+This is different than the Child Tax Credit.

-In order to take advantage of this credit, be sure to save applicable child care receipts.
+In most cases, you cannot take this tax credit to offset the costs of tutoring or an overnight camp.
+To take advantage of this credit, be sure to save any applicable childcare receipts.

-One advantage to owning a business is you can give your own kids a job.
+One advantage of owning a business is that you can likely employ your children as long as you follow any applicable labor laws.
 If there’s something they can do to help, you can pay them and deduct their wages.
+As a bonus, if your kids are under 18, you don’t have to bother with Social Security and Medicare taxes.

-Your kids will be subject to paying tax on their earnings, but they are almost certainly in a lower income tax bracket than you are.
+Your kids will be subject to paying taxes on their earnings, but they are almost certainly in a lower income tax bracket than you are.
+In fact, if they’re just working a few hours in the summer, they may not have any tax liability at all.

-Make energy-efficient home improvements
+6. Make energy-efficient home improvements.

-Check with your power company to see if it offers free energy audits.
+Try checking with your power company to see if it offers free energy audits.
 You might also do some research to learn about cost-effective ways to save energy this fall and winter.

 Track and file all applicable receipts so you’re ready to complete IRS Form 5695, Residential Energy Credits, to claim your credit come tax time.
+TaxAct® can help you claim energy-efficient tax credits if you e-file with us.

 File your taxes with confidence.